SJTU-CG-2022/Cubic_Stylization/milestone.md

 ![Alt Text](./eq3.png)

+Finally we adopt the local-global optimization strategy to obtain such a R*.

+Here λ controls the level of cubeness.
+Although in eq(1) λ is the same for all meshes, but we can make some change so that diffirent parts of the object use different λ and present more artistic styles.
+This feature can be a main direction in our implemention.

 ### What We Confuse

-Although we have run its code, many details are still not understandable
+Although we have run its code, many details are still not understandable for us.

 ### Results